hexiangnan/theano-BPR/README.md

 # theano-BPR
-Implement BPR (Bayesian Personalized Ranking) with Theano
+Using Theano to implement the matrix factorization with BPR ranking loss, as described in:

+Steffen Rendle, et al. BPR: Bayesian personalized ranking from implicit feedback.
+UAI'09

 Required softwares: numpy, theano

-Evaluation: Hit Ratio and NDCG by Hold-1-out evaluation
+Evaluation: TopK recommendation (hold-1-out evaluation), with measures Hit Ratio and NDCG

 Optimizer: batched SGD

 To run an example:

   python run_example.py

 Welcome any comments for improving the efficency!